pd-projects/hugo-puredata.info/content/spanish/building-on-windows.md

 Add with pacman these packages:

-`pacman -S make pkg-config autoconf automake libtool`
+`pacman -S make autoconf automake libtool`

 Then the 32-bit compiler: